 YELENA DANOVA was born in Siberia and studied acting at the elite Moscow Art Theatre University.
 She guest-starred in the TV series Northern Exposure and Chicago Hope and appeared in the blockbuster Independence Day as a Russian newscaster.
 She headlined the indie comedy Bob, Verushka and the Pursuit of Happiness and directed the short film Breathing Space.

-STEVE VALENTINE, an accomplished British-born actor and magician, appeared in The Walk, A Christmas Carol, Spider-Man 3, and Mars Attacks!.
-Perhaps most famous for his long-running role as Nigel in the TV drama Crossing Jordan, Steve also guest-starred in The Big Bang Theory, Cougar Town, House, Monk, Chuck, NCIS, Boston Legal, Charmed, and Will & Grace.
+STEVE VALENTINE, an accomplished British-born actor and magician, appeared in Robert Zemeckis's The Walk and A Christmas Carol, but remains best known for his long-running role as Nigel in the TV drama Crossing Jordan.
+Steve has guest-starred in The Big Bang Theory, Modern Family, Mike & Molly, Cougar Town, House, Monk, Hot in Cleveland, Boston Legal, Charmed, and Will & Grace.

 BLAIRE BARON starred in the pilot episode of Babylon 5 and guest-starred in Without a Trace, ER, Seinfeld, and Ellen.
 On the big screen, her films include Sundance winner Privilege, I Love Trouble, and A League of Their Own.
 She also produced the 2008 documentary Women in Boxes, about magicians' assistants.